kren333/worst_case_resource_allocation_final/README.md

 <!-- ### Predictive Model Training -->

-To use the provided checkpoints for our trained models, place and unzip them in the proper directories using the following command:
+To use the provided checkpoints for our trained models, unzip them in the proper directories using the following command:

 ```
 ./move_models.sh